Ranking every Liverpool CB signed since Jamie Carragher retired in 2013

 As bad as things got for Liverpool – six straight league defeats at Anfield, anyone? – Davies never actually made it onto the pitch and was only named on the bench on a handful of occasions.

-Apparently he’s currently on loan at Sheffield United but we’ll have to take their word for it because we’re still not sure he actually exists.
+Apparently he’s currently at Rangers but we’ll have to take their word for it because we’re still not sure he actually exists.

 11. Tiago Ilori